Recipes » Pumpkin Bundt Cake Recipe

 Do I have to use a bundt pan?

-No, you don’t, but make sure you don’t over-fill the pan more than 2⁄3 to 3⁄4 cup full.
+No, you don’t, but make sure you don’t overfill the pan more than 2⁄3 to 3⁄4 cup full.
 See my free printable pan conversion chart.
+If you’ve got too much batter, make cupcakes!

 When can I tell that my entire cake is ready and done baking in the oven?

 Bake in the preheated oven for 40 to 43 minutes.
-The cooking time is 40 minutes, but whenever I bake a bundt cake, I always check sooner.
+When I bake a bundt cake, I always check sooner.
 I checked at 30 minutes.
 The cake is cooked when the toothpick you insert in the middle comes back clean.

 How To Store Pumpkin Bundt Cake Recipe